SarahTech-alt/git-github.com-PrimeAcademy-jara-javascript-rascal/README.md

 1. Check the console for the for the first bug.
     - `'something' is not defined` is an incredibly common error.
 What does it mean?
     - What does the error tell you?
 Which line should you be looking at?
-What is it saying is undefinded?
+What is it saying is undefined?
 2. When bullets are appearing on the screen.
 Why is everything undefined?
     - Why doesn't the employee have those properties?
 3. What would cause the calculation to produce NaN?